evak2979/CheckoutTest/Readme.md

 The .NET Core logger is being used.
 An ErrorHandling Middleware has been added to try and catch errors on request level.
 Individual logging takes place through the workflow, kept minimal - to be checked with team for GDPR concerns before including more information.

+# Testing
+docker-compose up includes running unit and integration tests.
+Acceptance tests, however, are not included.
+Acceptance tests launch the app itself in their own containers with ports 9900, 9901.
+This can either be achieved by testing via VS, or simply running dotnet test checkout.tests.acceptance.dll in the appropriate directory (TODO - move them to the main docker-compose file)

 # Notes

 - **Application Metrics**: Kept to a minimum through the RequestTimeTracking middleware.
 A quick search suggested an open source library that may help improve metrics ([https://www.app-metrics.io/](https://www.app-metrics.io/))